solero11/Med-SOS/tasks/tasks-prd-emergency-medical-assistant.md

   - [ ] 1.3 Integrate wake word detection (“Hermes” or “Hey Hermes”) to trigger listening mode.
   - [ ] 1.4 Ensure the UI is accessible, mobile-first, and hands-free by default.
   - [ ] 1.5 Write unit tests for the SOS button and listening indicator components.
+  - [ ] 1.6 All unit tests for SOS Button and Listening UI must pass successfully.

 - [ ] 2.0 Build SBAR Chat Flow and Data Handling
   - [ ] 2.1 Implement the chat interface for physician-LLM interaction.